jek-bao-choo/splunk-otel-example/rum-js/reactnative-cli-ios-basic-auto-instr/README.md

 });
 ```

-- After that go to the ios folder in a new terminal 3 do `bundle install` and `pod install`.
+- After that go to the ios folder `cd ios` in a new terminal 3 do `bundle install` and CocoaPods installed `pod install` then return to root folder `cd ..`.

 - Reboot the app with `npx react-native start` in terminal 1 and `npx react-native run-ios` in new terminal 2.